-This is a PFD of the flushing oil system shows the entire system of pump seal flushing oil.
+This is a PFD of the flushing oil system that shows the entire system of pump seal flushing oil.
 This is the simplest system with just one cone roof tank and two centrifugal pumps.
 The pump used in a heavier product such as crude, fuel oil required flushing oil to keep the pump seal clean.
-Here Ultra low sulfur diesel is used as flushing oil.
+Here Ultra-low sulfur diesel is used as flushing oil.

 You can see here that ULSD is coming from diesel rundown line to the tank and with the help of pump it is supplied to the various pump of ISBL and OSBL units’.

-There are two P&IDs for OSBL part of this system and may more for ISBL parts.
-I will explain you the OSBL part of the system.
+There are two P&IDs for the OSBL part of this system and may more for ISBL parts.
+I will explain to you the OSBL part of the system.

 Reading P&ID is nothing but the reading of symbols.
 So, if you have not seen the earlier videos on P&ID symbols and how to read PFD, it will be difficult for you to understand this drawing.
 You can watch these videos.